 A ditch known as the Malfosse is the second most famous geographic feature within the Battle of Hastings theatre of war, surpassed only by the battlefield hill.
 Its description in the contemporary accounts is good enough to pinpoint its exact location.
-In this paper we will explain the method we used to work it out (the analysis is extracted from our book about the location of the Battle of Hastings linked here.
+In this paper we will explain the method we used to work it out.
+The analysis is extracted from our book about the location of the Battle of Hastings linked here.

 Ditches near the battlefield are mentioned in seven primary sources, mostly as places where many Normans fell to their death while chasing the fleeing English at the end of the battle.
 There are twelve references in all: